 ESSA law requires states to report postsecondary enrollment rates for students that graduated from high school in a given school year, including students that graduated in the summer session.
 The department defines a program of postsecondary education as: in and out of state higher education institutions including technical institutions, two and four -year institutions.
-States must report the rate of graduates enrolled in postsecondary institutions by subgroups including: all students, race/ethnicity, students with disabilities, English Learners, and economically disadvantaged.
+States must report the rate of graduates enrolled in postsecondary institutions by subgroups including: all students, race/ethnicity, students with disabilities, English learners, and economically disadvantaged.
 Enrollment rates must be disaggregated by private, public in-state, and if data are available, out-of-state types and by two and four year and public technical institutions.
-The top four institutions that graduates attended and the average ACT composite score comparisons for school and state are reported in the report cards.
+The top four institutions that graduates attended.
 The department uses "higher education institution" instead of postsecondary in the report card because the public is more familiar with that term.
 Three data elements are reported on the CCR report card page.
 These are described below.